 Since Isaiah had to be aware of the numerous Scriptural references to righteous people that God was pleased with, he had to be referring to very a particular group of people in very specific circumstances.

 And he was!
 The prophet was speaking about apostate Judah.

-Isaiah was a prophet to the southern kingdom of Judah and was writing at a time of great distress.
-His prayer, which actually begins in 63:7, is a national lament - a prayer that cries out to God from the midst of desperate grief and circumstance that seem out of control.
-Not only has the northern kingdom of Israel been destroyed by the Assyrians, but they are threatening to wipe Judah off the face of the map as well.
+Isaiah, a prophet to the southern kingdom of Judah was writing at a time of great distress.
+His prayer, which actually begins in 63:7 cried out to God from the midst of desperate circumstances that seemed out of control.
+Not only had the northern kingdom of Israel been destroyed by the Assyrians, but they were threatening to wipe Judah off the face of the map as well.

 A people who continually provoke Me to My face, offering sacrifices in gardens and burning incense on bricks; Who sit among graves and spend the night in secret places; Who eat swine's flesh, And the broth of unclean meat is in their pots.
 (Isaiah 65:3-4 NASB)

 Since there didn't seem to be any "righteous deeds" that Isaiah mentioned in verse 64:6, the only possibility is that the prophet was referring to the physical keeping or letter of the law, which the people were very good at doing.
 However, without true heart righteousness God actively hated the fact that they did little but go the motions.
 This He made known in no uncertain terms through the prophets Amos and Isaiah .

 Amos and Isaiah prophesied to Israel and Judah respectively - Isaiah following Amos by some 20-30 years.